-If the TXIMP bit is '0', then the transmit baseband signal is generated by feeding full-symbol-time-width 4-level symbols into the RRC lowpass filter.
-The receive signal equalization is optimized for this type of signal.
-With this setting, the MX919B is compatible with the MX919A devices, another member of the MX919 device family.
+If the TXIMP bit is '0', then the transmit baseband signal is generated by feeding full-symbol-time-width 4-level symbols into the RRC lowpass filter and the receive signal equalization is optimized for this type of signal.
+With this setting, the MX929B is compatible with the MX929A device, another member of the MX929 device family.

-If the TXIMP bit is set to '1,' impulses, rather than full-symbol-time-width symbols are fed into the RRC filter when in TX mode, and the receive signal equalization is suitably adjusted in RX mode.
+If the TXIMP bit is set to '1,' impulses, rather than full-symbol-time-width symbols are fed into the RRC filter when in TX mode and the receive signal equalization is suitably adjusted in RX mode.